scarlett998/ZigbeeAPI_communicationBetweenArduino_PC/README.md

-# wirelesscommunication
+# wirelesscommunication Using Zigbee API

-Have to include the javax. first
+!!Have to include the javax. first
+!!Have to configure Zigbee

 Materials used